 Elia works collaboratively with ITUP’s board, staff, and advisors to monitor and analyze federal, state and local policies, legislation, and research affecting health care coverage, access, and health care delivery in California.
 Prior to joining ITUP, Elia’s positions include Executive Director of Government Relations and Program Oversight with the Alameda Alliance for Health and Director of Government Affairs for the California Primary Care Association.
 During her 20 years in the health care arena, Elia was a U.S. Department of Health and Human Services, Bureau of Primary Health Care National Service Award recipient, a Los Angeles County Bar Association Public Service Award recipient, and a 2005 Champions of Health Professions Diversity Award recipient.
 Elia received a Bachelor of Arts degree in Political Science with a minor in Spanish from U.C.
 Berkeley and a law degree from UCLA School of Law.
 She has been admitted to the California State Bar.

-Jeffrey is responsible for ITUP’s fund development efforts, working closely with the Executive Director to carry out these duties.
-Additionally, he works with ITUP staff to support ITUP’s research and workgroup programming.
+Jeffrey supports the executive director in managing ITUP grants and fund development activities, including grant writing, reporting and evaluation.
+Based in Los Angeles, Jeffrey also supports ITUP research and workgroups.
 Prior to joining ITUP, he worked in the Los Angeles Mayor’s Office of External Affairs supporting their day-to-day operations and coordinating outreach for the Los Angeles Mayor’s Youth Council.
 He also worked with the Asian and Pacific Islander Obesity Prevention Alliance conducting urban planning and public health research in the Los Angeles Chinatown.
 Jeffrey received a Bachelor’s degree in Biology with a minor in Asian American Studies from UCLA.
 Email Jeffrey

 Policy and Communications Analyst